 What are the risks?

-- Including unreasonably onerous and aggressive terms in your letter (e.g. short time frames, demands that do not relate to the IP in question, etc) may prompt the other party to escalate and resist, rather than comply.
+- Including unreasonably onerous and aggressive terms in your letter (such as short time frames, demands that do not relate to the IP in question, etc) may prompt the other party to escalate and resist, rather than comply.

-- In rare cases, a letter of demand might give the infringer time to hide or destroy evidence and prejudice your case against them.
-If you are worried about this possibility, you may consider escalating the conflict to more formal enforcement options.
+- Sending a letter of demand might give the suspected infringer time to hide or destroy evidence.
+This could harm your case in future legal actions.
+If you are worried about this possibility, you could consider escalating the conflict to more formal enforcement options.

 What are the possible outcomes?